OlivierSohn/hamazed/BACKLOG.md

-- deadline updates:

 - measure the time it takes for a full playLoop, see how the frame rate is changed under "many heavy particle systems" conditions

-  - resolve the tension between:
-    * doing less rendering steps because rendering takes time:
-      - writing everything to the back buffer
-      - computing differences
-      - sorting them / rendering them
-    * doing more rendering steps:
-      - to have a better fluidity of animations (not all animations update at the same time)
-      - (for terminal rendering) to not overflow stdout.
-    - Update deadline only if time to render + foreseen time to update deadline < deadline time Hence, "when we can afford it", we keep a high number of rendering steps, but if it is at the cost of making some animation deadlines overdue, we do less rendering steps instead.

-  - use an update budget to make overdue animation updates more granular.
-  - take render time into account in update budget to better control
+- avoid the "terminal speedup" effect for particle systems that were overdue:

+the real speed changes should be smoothed: record when the particle system update was rendered, deduce the real speed, and compute next deadline time according to this speed.

 - store update time in deadlines, to replace "while we are under the budget" by "if curTimeSpent + foreseenTimeSpent < budget then update this deadline"
   - Note that this cost varies : for particle systems, full-grown particles take more time to update / game moved takes longer if there is a collision / laser shot takes longer if there is a collision

 - try glfw on windows, if it works, disable limitation
 - try retina glfw